wolfeykevin/sdi-blended-project2-scaffold/red-rover/README.md

     Enter your github credentials and clone the repository.

-3)  Navigate to the created git clone directory and install required dependencies by entering the following commands in your terminal, one at a time:
+3)  Navigate to the create git clone directory and install required dependencies by entering the following commands in your terminal, one at a time:

     >npm install react-router-dom